 Instead of concentrating on what you can’t control or having grandiose or disturbing goals, you simply live your life as healthfully and as consciously as possible.

 You don’t play social games and you don’t like to associate with people who do.
+You have your circle of people who truly care about you and whom you love deeply.

 You don’t follow ideologies and don’t give into social, political, and philosophical narratives, agendas, and drama.
 You don’t try to change everyone around you to meet your tastes.
 You don’t worry about what your neighbor is thinking or may be doing wrong.
 You don’t stalk or pick fights with people on social media.